 The stocks for small and medium-sized businesses, represented by ‘S’ and international stock represented by ‘I’ funds have shown more dramatic and negative results.
 The two funds declined at a shockingly high rate, with the (S fund) going down by up to 4.2 percent and the (I fund) decreasing by 10.8 percent.

 The G fund was the best performer of the year, having yielded an increase of 2.8 percent.

 What does this mean for investors?
 The way these changes will affect you depends on your specific financial situation.
-Take an example of a case where one is 62years old, retired and already making TPS funds withdrawals for Social Security and annuity supplement.
+Take an example of a case where one is 62years old, retired and already making TSP withdrawals for Social Security and annuity supplements.
 This type of person should be worried.